-B15.
-Subject to the provisions of Regulations B18 and B20, students may receive compensated passes in taught whole units where they achieve a weighted average mark in the marginal fail category (40% to 49%) for the summative assessment(s) associated with such unit(s), and have achieved an overall average of 50% or greater across the total 120 taught credits for the relevant award
+B20.
+Students undertaking level 7 of an Integrated Master's degree may receive compensated passes in whole units up to a total value of 30 credits at level 7 where they achieve a weighted average mark in the marginal fail category (40% to 49%) for the summative assessment(s) within that unit, and have achieved an overall average of 50% or greater across the full 120 credits of the level of study.